-Lisbeth: Once again we experienced the amazing effect of people being guided into the Wordless Universe: They wanted to stay there – none had a desire to come back to socalled normality.
+Lisbeth: Once again I experienced the amazing effect of people being guided into the Wordless Universe: They wanted to stay there – none had a desire to come back to socalled normality.

 The workshop we did a few days ago was with a very mixed group of people.
 Some meditate – some don’t, but none – that is normal – had any clue about HOW we think.
 It is “just” something that we do very well and totally unconsciously.